mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 I dutifully recorded all of the issues I found, 59 in total.
 According to the code review literature I've [discussed previously](/human-code-reviews-1/), I had done a great job.
 I found SO many mistakes, therefore I must be a good reviewer.

 A few days later, Mallory sent me the updated changelist and her responses to my notes.
-She had fixed the simple issues: typos, renaming variables, etc. But she refused to address higher-level notes, such as my observation that her code had undefined behavior for malformed input.
-She also declined my suggestion to refactor a function that was nested six levels deep in `for` loops and `if` statements.
+She had fixed the simple issues: typos, renaming variables, etc. But she refused to address higher-level notes, such as my observation that her code had undefined behavior for malformed input or that one of her functions went six levels deep in control-flow nesting.
 Instead, she explained dismissively that these issues were not worth the engineering time to fix.

 I sent a new round of notes, angry and frustrated.
 My tone was professional, but meandering into the realm of passive-aggressive.
 "Can you explain *why* we want undefined behavior for malformed input?"
-As you might guess, Mallory's replies in the next round of review were even more obstinate and contemptuous.
+As you might guess, Mallory's replies became even more obstinate.

 {% include image.html file="boulder.png" alt="Pushing the code review boulder back and forth" max_width="800px"  img_link=true %}